 How strong are these effects?
-While the magnitude of our estimates does not imply landslide shifts in election results, it shows that pollution plays an important role in affecting voting behavior.
-To understand the magnitude of the effect, consider first an increase in the concentration of PM10 by one within-standard deviation, namely the concentration of PM10 in the same county increases by around $5\mu g/m^3$ relative to its normal level.
+While the magnitude of our estimates does not imply landslide shifts in election results, it shows that pollution plays a role in affecting voting behavior.
+To understand the magnitude of the effect, consider first an increase in the concentration of PM10 by one within-standard deviation, which is equivalent to an increase in the concentration of PM10 in the same county by around $5\mu g/m^3$ relative to its normal level.
+Our estimates suggests that an increase in the level of PM10 by $5\mu g/m^3$ reduces the vote share of the incumbent government by one percentage point.
 Now compare this one-percent decrease in voting for the incumbent to the overall drop in votes for the incumbent in a federal election.
-For example, in 2005, when Angela Merkel came to power, the incumbent government's vote share had dropped by 4.8 percentage points (see Figure 1).
+For example, in 2005, when Angela Merkel came to power, the incumbent government's vote share had dropped by 4.8 percentage points (see Figure 2).
 An increase in pollution levels by one within-county standard deviation - i.e. an increase that frequently happens - leads to a drop in the incumbent vote share that was 20% of the overall decrease in 2005.
-By no means do we claim that air pollution brought Merkel into power, but this exercise shows that the effects of air pollution are economically and socially significant.
+By no means do we claim that air pollution brought Merkel into power, but this exercise shows that the effects of air pollution are socially significant.